danielkingori/phoenix/docs/facebook_comments_table.md

 `features`,`topic`
 `string`, `t1,t2...`

-Export this labelled data as a csv.
+Export this labelled data as a CSV.
 It is then possible create a new config by merging the new and old mappings.
 Do this with the notebook:
 `phoenix/tag/topic/single_feature_match_topic_config_process.ipynb`